Seafzz/todo/README.md

 - Once the deployment is complete, you can open your application by clicking on the "Open app" button.

 ## Acknowledgements

 - **Friends**: For their support and help with live testing.
-- **Studentcare**: Who gave me more time to finish this project due to the unforseen events.
+- **Studentcare**: For giving me more time to finish this project due to unforeseen events.
-- **Cloud with Django**: https://www.youtube.com/watch?v=sHieKUtwQcM&ab_channel=CloudWithDjango (For inspiration and specificlly CRUD)
+- **Cloud with Django**: For inspiration and specifically CRUD functionality.
+[YouTube](https://www.youtube.com/watch?v=sHieKUtwQcM&ab_channel=CloudWithDjango)
-- **PrgrammingWIthHarry**: https://www.youtube.com/watch?v=bMNdcMSe3pc&ab_channel=ProgrammingWithHarry (Inspiration good base to start working on this project)
+- **Programming with Harry**: For inspiration and a good base to start working on this project.
+[YouTube](https://www.youtube.com/watch?v=bMNdcMSe3pc&ab_channel=ProgrammingWithHarry)
-- **AI Assistance by Copilot**: For providing guidance and support throughout the development with code bits and suggestions.
+- **AI Assistance by Copilot**: For providing guidance and support throughout development with code bits and suggestions.